 Big computer miners require a lot of energy to operate.
 Producing the electricity is expensive and pollutes the environment, for what some detractors say is a currency project with little feasibility.

 A July 2019 study in technology journal Joule showed that mining produced enough carbon emissions to rank it with a small country (around the levels of Jordan and Sri Lanka).
-Researchers from the Massachusetts Institute of Technology and the Technical University of Munich said that Bitcoin mining by itself accounted for 0.2 percent of worldwide electricity consumption.
+A May 2021 article in Harvard Business Review states that Bitcoin’s electricity consumption is about 0.55 percent of global production, in line with a small country such as Malaysia or Sweden.

 2. The number of coins is limited